focusedCoderr/cohort-notes/4.HTMLClass/notes.md

 - label is used to define what the input field is used for. its "for" attribute's value is the id of the element for which this label element is used.

 - `<input type="text" name="username" value="gaurav">` --> value is used to give default value to an input field.
 If the user submits the form as it is, this default value will be sent to the backend and if the user changes the value in the input field, the new value is sent. --> It has varied uses like it is used in radio buttons, checkboxes, option in select etc. but the concept is same always. the value is sent to the backend.

+---

+- `<input type="date">`
+  → used to pick a date from a calendar

+- Gives a date picker UI in supported browsers

+- Stores value in YYYY-MM-DD format (like 2000-08-05)

+- Can set:

+- min → minimum date
+- max → maximum date
+- required → must be filled

+- Used for: DOB, booking dates, deadlines

+---

+- `<input type="color">` --> opens a color picker where you can choose any color

+- Used to collect a user’s favorite color or theme preferences

+- Default value: #000000 (black)

+- Returns value in hex format (#RRGGBB)

+---

 - pattern attribute is sometimes used to restrict the type of data that can be entered in a form field. in the pattern attribute --> type the required regular expression to restrict the data to be entered in the form.